How to Make the Supercorder Straight Flute

 With the reflection of time, I think "selling" it as the "Straight Flute" is probably best: descriptive and unassuming, a "natural" for everyone - especially non recorder players.
 It sets it apart from "transverse flute" while retaining the appropriate "flute" description.
 (Most people usually just call it "your flute" when talking to me, even if I had told them it was a "supercorder".)

-Officially I'll title it "Supercorder Straight Flute" -- from which appellation doubtless everyone will quickly drop the word "Supercorder" to make it two syllables instead of six.
-To be unambiguous I'm going to continue to call it "Supercorder" herein since that name is unambiguous - it applies to nothing else.
+Officially I'll title it (unambiguously) "Supercorder Straight Flute" -- from which appellation doubtless everyone will quickly drop the word "Supercorder" to make it two syllables instead of six.
+I'm going to continue to call it "Supercorder" herein since that name applies to nothing else.

-Some of this info (or "these infos" for those who prefer a plural form) is (are) very specific to the supercorder.
+Some of this info is very specific to the supercorder.
 Other parts may be described as pertaining to "recorders in general", "woodwinds in general", "music in general" or maybe even "Everybody knows that!
-Why are you bothering us with surplus info that just makes for extra reading?"

-Anyway, I hope that most musicly and mechanicly inclined readers, including those who have never thought to attempt making a woodwind instrument before, will be enabled to make a fabulous F alto flute by the info provided herein. ...not that the first one or the first few would be at all a trivial project.
+Anyway, I hope that most musicly and mechanicly inclined readers, including those who have never thought to attempt making a woodwind instrument before, will be enabled to make a fabulous F alto straight flute by the info provided herein. ...not that the first one or the first few will be a trivial project.
 But potentially it could turn into a rewarding business or career.

 Transposition